Sperm Banking, Fertility, Sex & Testosterone

 If you are about to start treatment for testicular cancer, we encourage you to look into sperm banking before undergoing radiation or chemotherapy, as both these treatments have a high likelihood of destroying your fertility.
 The best way to maximize your chances of conceiving genetic children in the future is to bank sperm prior to treatment.

 When sperm is frozen or "cryopreserved," the sperm cells enter a state of suspended animation and all sperm activity is essentially halted until thawing.
 After thawing, a percentage of the sperm revive and return to the pre-freeze state.
-While the freezing process will kill a significant percentage of sperm, the surviving sperm can be thawed and used for insemination purposes as many as fifty years later.
+While the freezing process will kill a significant percentage of sperm, the surviving sperm can be thawed and used for insemination purposes as many as 50 years later.
 Cryopreservation has been used for many years and is a safe and effective way to preserve sperm.
 According to the American Association of Tissue Banks, cryopreservation does not appear to alter or damage the genetic material in sperm.

 Sperm banking is a simple, accessible and affordable way for testicular cancer patients of all ages to preserve their reproductive abilities.
 Not all oncologists offer counseling and education about fertility issues prior to cancer treatment.